brandenk98/NJSAMS/README.md

 # NJSAMS

-Data Science from data scraped through the NJSAMS website.
+Data Science project from data scraped through the NJSAMS website.

 I will have a better summary soon  ...